awsdocs/amazon-ec2-user-guide/doc_source/recognize-expanded-volume-linux.md

   The volume `/dev/xvdb` is not partitioned at all, so it does not need resizing\.

   However, `/dev/xvdf1` is an 8\-GiB partition on a 35\-GiB device and there are no other partitions on the volume\.
 In this case, the partition must be resized in order to use the remaining space on the volume\.
-For more information, see [Expanding a Linux Partition](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/expand-linux-partition.html)\.
-After you resize the partition, you can follow the next procedure to extend the file system to occupy all of the space on the partition\.
+After you resize the partition, you can extend the file system to occupy all of the space on the partition\.

-**To extend a Linux file system**
+**To resize a Linux partition**

 1. Log in to your Linux instance using an SSH client\.
-For more information about connecting to a Linux instance, see [Connecting to Your Linux Instance Using SSH](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)\.
+For more information about connecting to a Linux instance, see [Connecting to Your Linux Instance Using SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)\.

 1. Use the df \-h command to report the existing disk space usage on the file system\.
-In this new example, `/dev/xvda1` device has already been expanded to 35 GiB, but the operating system still sees only an original 8 GiB ext4 file system\.
-Similarly, the `/dev/xvdf` device has been expanded to 35 GiB, but the operating system still only sees an original 1 GiB XFS file system\.
+In this new example, `/dev/xvda1` block device has already been expanded to 35 GiB, but the operating system still sees only an original 8 GiB ext4 file system\.
+Similarly, the `/dev/xvdf` block device has been expanded to 35 GiB, but the operating system still only sees an original 1 GiB XFS file system\.

    ```
    [ec2-user ~]$ df -h